The Consultant’s Guide to Preventing Scope Creep and Protecting Project Margins

 Through answering these questions, you will be able to confidently approve or reject changes while keeping scope creep at bay.

-Managing scope creep
+Managing professional services scope creep

 In conclusion, scope creep poses a significant risk to project success by gradually expanding a project’s goals beyond its original scope.
 This often leads to missed deadlines, inflated costs, and reduced quality.
 By maintaining clear objectives, carefully evaluating changes, and implementing a structured control process, project managers can avoid scope creep from derailing their projects and ensure that the project stays aligned with its initial goals.
 Tools like a work breakdown structure (WBS) can be helpful in clearly defining the tasks involved to prevent additional tasks from creeping into the project.